purs-nix/purs-nix/docs/purs-nix.md

   }
   ```
     - `dependencies`: A list of your project's dependencies.
-	- `pursuit`: A set of all the additional information required to make a `bower.json` in order to publish to Pursuit.
+	- `pursuit`: An attribute set of all the additional information required to make a `bower.json` in order to publish to Pursuit.

 	  ```
 	  { name